Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Simulations and Applications

 As mentioned in Section 1, in studying CNV various authors starting with \cite{OlVe04} have found technical artifacts in the form of local trends that tend to disrupt the idealized model of a step function mean value.
 The local trends appear to be affected primarily by CG content, which oscillates in a roughly sinusoidal fashion.
-To test robustness against these perturbations \cite{OlVe04} suggest adding a low frequencey sinusoid, which produces some degradation of performance.
-In Table 4, we report a very small simulation comparing (\ref{LR}) to CBS in the presence of a sinusoidal perturbation of the mean values.
+To test robustness against these perturbations \cite{OlVe04} suggest adding a low frequency sinusoid, which produces some degradation of performance.
+In Table \ref{localtrends}, we report a very small simulation comparing LLR to CBS in the presence of a sinusoidal perturbation of the mean values.
 In the first three rows, the amplitude and frequency are larger than those suggested by \cite{OlVe04}.
 In the second three rows, the amplitude is still larger, the frequency is relatively small, and a random phase has been included.
-These and other simulations, not shown here, suggest that modest local trends lead to slight increases in the false positive rate of CBS (and Multi) and to slight decreases in the power of detection of all methods, but does not alter substantially their comparative strengths and weaknesses.
+These and other simulations, not shown here, suggest that modest local trends lead to slight increases in the false positive rate of CBS (and Multi), but not LLR, and to slight decreases in the power of detection of all methods.
 The local trends in the last three rows have a large amplitude and small frequency.
 Without these local trends, the change-points would be easy to detect, and the up-down pairs are ideal for CBS.
-Indeed, each change-point is detected, but there is a striking increase in false positives for CBS (and Multi, data not shown).
+The local power approximation of Section 3.2 indicates that in the absence of the local trends local power to detect each of the four change-points averages about 0.95.
+Indeed, each change-point is detected, but there is a striking increase in false positives for CBS (and Multi).